The Issue: Even Casablanca Isn’t Far Enough Away to Avoid A California Residency Audit

 Changing Residency To Another State vs. Another Country

 Changing legal residency from California to another state has fairly straightforward rules, if you’re willing to seriously pull up stakes.
-If you keep a vacation home, or a business, or work remotely, then it gets complicated.
-But the concept is direct enough: to change your legal residency from California to another state you have to (a) intend to change your residency (that is, intend to leave for other than temporary or transitory purposes) and (b) physically move to the new state (you can’t just think about moving).
+If you keep a vacation home, or a business, or work remotely, then it gets more complicated.
+But the concept is clear enough: to change your legal residency from California to another state you have to (a) intend to change your residency (that is, intend to leave for other than temporary or transitory purposes) and (b) physically move to the new state (you can’t just think about moving).

-How the Franchise Tax Board, California’s taxing authority, determines intent and what constitutes “moving” is another matter.
-California residency law has few bright-line rules, and its “facts and circumstances” test can sometimes seem like a Kafka novel in its excruciating focus on seemingly casual details used to punish the unwary.
-That said, if you follow the regulations and case law, and avoid common mistakes, you can have some degree of certainty about establishing yourself as a nonresident in another state, just by leaving and not looking back.
+How the Franchise Tax Board, California’s tax enforcement agency, determines intent and what constitutes “moving” is another matter.
+The FTB doesn’t ask taxpayers what they intended; rather, it derives intent from their conduct.
+For that, the FTB uses the “facts and circumstances/closest connection” test, which compares all of the taxpayer’s California contacts with all of the taxpayer’s contacts in their new home state, and weighs them, in totality.
+But not every contact weighs the same, and since there are few bright-line rules, an audit can sometimes seem like a Kafka novel in its excruciating focus on seemingly casual details used to punish the unwary.
+A more detailed discussion of the closest connection test is here.
+That said, if you follow the regulations and case law, avoid common mistakes, and endure the cost and inconvenience built into establishing and maintaining nonresidency status for taxpayers with significant California contacts, you can have some degree of certainty about establishing yourself as a nonresident in another state.

 Merchant Marines, Oil Workers, And Going All The Way To China